 Course Name Course No ECTS

 Modern Asian History CO38-820201 5

+Module Affiliation Workload (hrs / sem) Level

-Module Affiliation CO38-GlobDynHist Global Dynamics in Historical Perspective Workload (hrs / sem) 125 Level Bachelor 2nd Year CORE
+CO38-GlobDynHist Global Dynamics in Historical Contact Time: 35,00 Bachelor 2nd Year CORE

+Private Study: 90,00

-This seminar is conceived as an introduction to the history of Southeast and East Asia from the nineteenth century to the present.
+This lecture is conceived as an introduction to the history of South, Southeast and/ or East Asia from the nineteenth century to the present.
 Emphasis is being put on the connections, but also the demarcations within regions as well as their position within a global system of exchanges and power.
-The seminar discusses major developments and conflicts in modern Asian history.
-Major themes include but are not restricted to: the development of nationalisms and states; a discussion of colonialism and imperialism; the changing role of China in Asia, East Asian developmental states, and selected issues of economic and social history.
+The lecture combines a discussion of major developments with problems of Asian approaches to history.
+Major themes include but are not restricted to: the development of nationalisms and states; a discussion of colonialism and imperialism; problems of peace and war; identities; selected issues of social and cultural history (such as the role of religion in culture and society, ethnic relations; and gender relations).